catalyzeio/paas-cli-reference/db-import.md

 Options:
-  -c, --mongo-collection=""   If importing into a mongo service, the name of the collection to import into -d, --mongo-database=""     If importing into a mongo service, the name of the database to import into
+  -c, --mongo-collection=""   If importing into a mongo service, the name of the collection to import into -d, --mongo-database=""     If importing into a mongo service, the name of the database to import into -s, --skip-backup           Skip backing up database.
+Useful for large databases, which can have long backup times.
 ```

 `db import` allows you to inject new data into your database service.
 For example, if you wrote a simple SQL file